degisew/commerce-store/README.md

 # commerce-store
 commerce-store is an E-commerce appliaction backend built with django.

-  ##How to run the api on local machine
+  ##How to run the api on windows local machine

         1. Create a virtual envionment python -m venv any-name